Best Running Shirts for Women of 2024

 Why You Should Trust Us

 We began this guide by researching shirts from the most trusted brands in running, premier outdoor brands, and major companies in the women’s run category.
-Next, we polled the large iRunFar team and trusted running friends to find out which women’s running shirts they love and don’t care for as much.
+Next, we polled the large iRunFar team and trusted running friends to find out which women’s running shirts they love and which they don’t care for as much.
 We narrowed our search to 20-plus shirts that we tested in the field.

 Frequently Asked Questions About Running Shirts for Women